 Big dip in Maruti Suzuki sales in October as semiconductor shortage persists

-Big dip in Maruti Suzuki sales in October as semiconductor shortage persists2 min read .
-Updated: 01 Nov 2021, 01:05 PM IST
+Big dip in Maruti Suzuki sales in October as semiconductor shortage persists

 Maruti Suzuki sold 138,335 units in the domestic market in the month of October as semiconductor shortage hampers production.